one-mb/oled-brightness/README.md

 ```
 The useful brightness values range from 0.1 to 1.0.
 You'll propably not use 0.0, as that might turn the screen completely black.

-## attaching to the FN-Keys
+## attaching to the FN-Keys / usage

 The `oled-brightness` script replicates the original FN-Key behaviour.
-It accepts a change value as parameter, e.g. `./OLED-display -0.1` to reduce brightness by 10% or `./OLED-display 0.3` to raise it by 30%.
+It accepts a change value as parameter, e.g. `./oled-brightness -0.1` to reduce brightness by 10% or `./oled-brightness 0.3` to raise it by 30%.

 Furthermore it persists the new brightness value in the user's home directory in `~/.brightness`